 Moreover, if our product candidates are associated with undesirable side effects in clinical trials or have characteristics that are unexpected, we may elect to abandon their development or limit their development to more narrow uses or subpopulations in which the undesirable side effects or other characteristics are less prevalent, less severe or more acceptable from a risk-benefit perspective, which may limit the commercial expectations for the product candidate if approved.
 We may also be required to modify our study plans based on findings in our ongoing clinical trials.
 GB001 was generally well tolerated with a treatment-emergent adverse event rate similar to placebo in completed Phase 2 clinical trials.
-In Phase 1 studies conducted by Pulmagen and Teijin, a single serious adverse event deemed by the investigator likely to be related to GB001 was observed in a Japanese patient who had received a 160mg dose.
+In Phase 1 studies conducted by Pulmagen and Teijin, a single serious adverse event deemed by the investigator likely to be related to GB001 was observed in a Japanese patient who had received a 160 mg dose.
 The patient experienced intrahepatic cholestasis, which resolved after treatment discontinuation.
-We are also currently conducting Phase 1a SAD and MAD double-blind, placebo-controlled, randomized trials of orally inhaled GB002 in healthy adult volunteers, and no treatment related safety issues have been reported to date.
-However, further analysis may reveal adverse events inconsistent with the safety profile observed to date.
-Additionally, while we have not yet completed clinical trials for GB002 and have only completed a Phase 1 SAD study in healthy volunteers for GB004, it is likely that there may be side effects associated with their use.
+We are also currently conducting a Phase 1b randomized, double-blind, placebo-controlled, multi-center trial of GB002 in functional class II, III and IV PAH patients.
+Although GB002 was well-tolerated in completed Phase 1a SAD and MAD studies, our Phase 1b trial of GB002 in

+PAH patients may reveal adverse events inconsistent with the safety findings observed to date.
 For example, in 2013, results from a Phase 3 clinical trial in PAH of imatinib (Gleevec) showed statistically significant improvement in its primary efficacy endpoint, but systemic toxicities were also observed.
-We cannot be certain that GB002 will not exhibit similar toxicities.
+We cannot be certain that GB002 will not exhibit similar toxicities Additionally, while we have completed Phase 1 SAD and MAD studies in healthy volunteers for GB004, it is likely that there may be side effects associated with its use.
 Many compounds that initially showed promise in early-stage testing have later been found to cause side effects that prevented further development of the compound.
 In addition, regulatory authorities may draw different conclusions or require additional testing to confirm these determinations.